 In order to apply for refrigeration certification, individuals must complete a training program, such as a certificate program.
 A refrigeration technician certificate program teaches students how to perform refrigeration repair and service procedures.
 Programs cover troubleshooting techniques and refrigeration system design.
 Students typically learn to use tools properly and to create a repair or service plan.
 Graduates should verify the need for licensure to work as a refrigeration technician, since some states require this credential.
+A practicum might be required.
+Prerequisites include a high school diploma or its equivalent.

 Certification in Refrigeration Technology